Chemical Security Assessment Tool (CSAT) Top-Screen Tips

 Business Operations: Predictive Top-Screen Filing

-As a best practice for submitting Top-Screens, CISA recommends that a facility include the highest expected quantity, all possible concentration levels, and all possible packaging types for each COI the facility anticipates possessing at any given time over the lifecycle of the facility’s operations.
-This ensures more efficient reporting and allows a facility the flexibility to construct a Site Security Plan that reflects how the COI is utilized at the facility throughout its cycle.
+As a best practice for submitting Top-Screens, CISA recommends that a facility include the highest expected quantity, all possible concentration levels, and all possible packaging types for each COI the facility anticipates possessing at any given time over the lifecycle of the facility's operations.
+This ensures more efficient reporting and allows a facility the flexibility to construct a Site Security Plan (SSP) that reflects how the COI is used at the facility throughout its cycle.

 Business Planning: Hypothetical Top-Screen Filing

 CISA uses a risk-tiering methodology that fully accounts for all elements of risk—consequence, vulnerability, and threat—to identify and appropriately tier high-risk chemical facilities.
 As your facility plans potential, future business changes, you may request that CISA conduct an analysis to determine how any changes might impact the tiering of the facility.
 These changes may include: